LuSeKa/Arduino_AdvancedConcepts/README.md

 ![grafik](https://user-images.githubusercontent.com/8363989/52742868-0c2a0580-2fd9-11e9-9d6c-cb85d7a89320.png)

-Reactivate the outputs, e.g. with
+Reactivate the outputs, e.g. at an interval of 10ms with

 g10